thill3/ImageNet-Extension/README.md

 # ImageNet-Extension

+<Please note that in order to run it is the case that

 The idea behind this assignment was to use three groups of pictures (one each of cats, dogs, and elephants) to train an extension of the InceptionV3 image classification model.

 I tried a lot of different combinations of hyperparameters and network architectures in order to arrive at one that generated good loss and accuracy numbers.